hiveot/hub/runtime/README-runtime.md

 ## Status

 The runtime is in alpha.
-It is functional but breaking changes should be expected.
+It is functional but breaking changes can be expected.

 Todo:
 * authorization of subscriptions in the HTTPS/SSE transport
 * digitwin directory:
-   * add forms for supported protocols
+   * add forms for supported protocols (in progress)
    * support dynamic TD's that only:
       * include writable properties only if the client is allowed to write them
       * include only actions that client is allowed to use
 * Transports:
+  * centralized session management?
+  * support wait for action response so clients can receive replies synchronously
   * mqtt embedded server
   * nats embedded server, or remove altogether
   * websocket support for http needs to be added